[Phil Wilson in the Chair]

 Swansea has its own international arts festival and an international jazz festival, which I believe is now the largest in Wales.
 The Heritage Lottery Fund has provided almost £25 million for projects in Swansea, including the aforementioned Dylan Thomas exhibition, a number of HLF Young Roots projects and the All Saints Church restoration.
 As we have heard, following its city deal, Swansea is also going through a period of major physical transformation, investing in the largest regeneration programme the city has seen since world war two.
 I am very heartened to know that culture, creativity and this city of culture bid are right at the heart of these plans.

 From all we have heard this afternoon, it is abundantly clear that Swansea, in common with the other shortlisted areas, has the heritage, vision, infrastructure and cultural leadership to be the next city of culture.
-Whichever city wins, I am sure that they will be very worthy winners and will continue the journey that began in Derry/Londonderry in 2013 and has continued so spectacularly in Hull this year.
+Whichever city wins, I am sure it will be a very worthy winner. and will continue the journey that began in Derry/Londonderry in 2013 and has continued so spectacularly in Hull this year.

 I thank the Minister for his conclusion.
 It is clear that he is not the judge alone; he is the conduit to deliver the judges’ address and result on Thursday, but any influence that he can exert over them would be gratefully received by those of us in Swansea.
 We have clearly heard today that this is not just a city bid but a national bid.
 We have had support from Anglesey to Aberavon, covering a vast area—a rural area and a city area—and adjacent cities and counties across Wales.
 This is a very important bid to the people of Wales, and certainly to the city of Swansea.